TheCzar1994/bsaber/src/collections/posts/totalbs-interview-with-swifter.md

     max-width: 800px;
     aspect-ratio: 16 / 9;
   }
+  @media (max-width: 678px) {
+    .beatmap {
+      display: none;
+    }
+  }
 </style>

 Surely you've heard of Swifter!?
-You know... one of the mappers involved in the (as of writing this article) #2 map of all time with a whopping 17,000+ upvotes: [{Modchart} acloudyskye - Somewhere Out There](https://beatsaver.com/maps/1e6ff).
+You know... one of the mappers involved in the (as of writing this article) #2 map of all time with a whopping 17,000+ upvotes: [Modchart acloudyskye - Somewhere Out There](https://beatsaver.com/maps/1e6ff).
 This map won in the 2021 BeastSaber Mapping Awards for not only the Best ModChart of the Year, but also _THE_ Map of the Year!

-<iframe src="https://beatsaver.com/maps/1e6ff/embed" width="600" height="145" loading="lazy" style="border: none; border-radius: 4px; margin-bottom: 1rem; margin-top: -1rem;"></iframe>
+<iframe title="beatmap" class="beatmap" src="https://beatsaver.com/maps/1e6ff/embed" width="600" height="145" loading="lazy" style="border: none; border-radius: 4px; margin-bottom: 1rem; margin-top: -1rem;"></iframe>

 !youtube\[rphHsDxJbpg]
 \